 Note: This quiz juncture should never make your learner feel like they are not knowledgeable or bored.
 Instead, this quiz should provide excitement and spark curiosity!
 It should also give students a preview of what they will learn in the course.
 Quizzes at this stage of the learning journey also provide a basis of personal insight into what each student should endeavor to note, personally, and identify as "must-knows" in the lesson plan.

-2) More than True or False: Matching Exercises
+2) Go Beyond True or False: Matching Exercises

 We also know the most accessible form of quiz question is the age-old True/False question.
 Made to provide a 50:50 chance for a correct answer, most of these questions are worded in an overly simplistic fashion, and learners can get obtain a correct answer even if they have not absorbed the material subject matter of the course.

-Matching exercises provide an effective way to add variety to your assessment strategy as they can be presented in different ways such as ‘drag and match’, ‘drag and drop’ and ‘drop down’.
-Here are some great tips by Connie Malamed for writing matching format test items.
+Matching exercises provide an effective way to add variety to your assessment strategy as they can be presented in different ways such as ‘drag and match’, ‘drag and drop’, and ‘drop down’.

 3) Self-Assessment Opportunities